Chinese Knotting Home Page

 double-layered and symmetrical.

 Lydia Chen lists 11 basic knots of Chinese Knotting in her first book.
-They are: the 4 Flower Knot, the 6 Flower Knot, the Chinese Button Knot , the Double Connection Knot, the
+They are: the 4 Cloverleaf Knot, the 6 Cloverleaf Knot, the Chinese Button Knot , the Double Connection Knot, the

 Double Coin Knot, the Sauvastika Knot, the Cross Knot, the Square Knot, the Caisson Ceiling Knot, the 2x2